 CBD and THC levels tend to vary among different plants.
 Although marijuana is sometimes referred to as hemp, there actually is a clear distinction.
 This article does a good job explaining the difference between hemp and cannabis.
 However, the bottom line is that marijuana is grown for recreational purposes and has been bred to contain high levels of THC.
 Industrial hemp, a high-growing plant typically bred for industrial uses such as oils, fiber for clothing, fiber for construction, etc., contains CBD but almost no THC when pollinated.
 The CBD used in dog treats should be sourced from hemp.

 I know this is confusing so I want to be clear – Even though CBD is derived from hemp, it is not a drug and it will not get your dog high.
-However, it may help your dog live healthier and more comfortably with medical conditions.
+However, it may help your dog live healthier and more comfortably with behavioral and medical issues.

 CBD is considered a dietary supplement by the Food and Drug Administration.
 That means that it’s not regulated as a drug and doesn’t have to be prescribed by a doctor or veterinarian.
 If you think your dog could benefit from CBD, you are free to give it to them.
 Giving your dog CBD is similar to giving them fish oil or glucosamine.